An Agentic Approach to Metadata Reasoning: Experimental Evaluation

 \subsubsection{Results on KramaBench}

-As shown in Table~\ref{tab:average_performance}, the fully configured \name (Full MR) achieves an average F1-score of 83.16\% across the six KramaBench domains, substantially outperforming the vector search baseline, which achieves the best F1 score of 50.77\% and the LLM-powered hybrid retrieval system, Pneuma (45.12\%).
-By reasoning over the attached metadata to narrow the search space before invoking tools, the \name achieves this peak F1-score efficiently, with an average of only 10.10 reasoning steps per task.
+As shown in Table~\ref{tab:average_performance}, the fully configured \name (Full MR) achieves an average F1-score of 83.16\% across all six KramaBench domains.
+This outperforms all baselines, including the strongest baseline, Agentic SQL at 79.87\%, DS-Guru at 72.57\%, the Deterministic Workflow at 65.04\%, standard Vector Search at 50.77\%, and Pneuma at 45.12\%.
+By reasoning over attached metadata to prune candidate tables before invoking tools, \name converges efficiently in an average of 10.10 reasoning steps per task.
+Note that Precision, Recall, and F1-scores are computed independently per task, averaged across each domain, and then averaged over all domains.

-The domain-specific breakdowns, as shown in Table~\ref{tab:f1_breakdown}, reveal that the performance gap is most significant in high-cardinality environments, i.e., the Astronomy domain (1,498 tables).
-The Full MR achieves an F1-score of 72.31\%, more than doubling the performance of vector search (32.8\%) and Pneuma (27.70\%).
-The \name~ maintains robust accuracy across all domains, achieving its highest relative gain in the Wildfire domain comparing different \name~ variants, where the addition of content-driven attached metadata and on-the-fly metadata boosts the F1-score from 65.93\% to 90.21\%.